The Ultimate Guide to Chicken Houses

 Weatherproofing

 Look for a roof with a good pitch and an overhang that sheds water away from the house.
-Avoid roofing felt, as this can be a great hiding place for red mite.
+Avoid roofing felt, as this can be a great hiding place for red mites.
 Corrugated metal roofing can result in condensation unless it is well-insulated.
 Onduline is a popular choice.

 Ventilation

-The house should be raised at least a few inches above ground level so that air can circulate underneath, and to discourage vermin from making homes there.
-A coop that is raised higher than this allows the chickens to shelter beneath it, and is useful if space is limited.
+The house should also be raised at least a few inches above ground level so that air can circulate underneath and discourage vermin from making homes there.

 Light